-- 7.1.1 A product having one of the following properties is suitable for testing: - .1 an essentially flat exposed surface; - a surface irregularity which is evenly distributed over the exposed surface provided that: - at least 50% of the surface of a representative 100 mm2 area lies within a depth of 10 mm from a plane taken across the highest points on the exposed surface, or - .2 for surfaces containing cracks, fissures or holes not exceeding in width nor 10 mm in depth, the total area of such cracks, fissures or holes at the surface does not exceed 30% of a representative 100 mm square area of the exposed surface. - 7.1.2 When an exposed surface does not meet the requirements of paragraphs 7.1.1.1 or 7.1.1.2, the product shall be tested in a modified form complying as nearly as possible with the requirements given in this subsection.
+- 7.1.1 A product having one of the following properties is suitable for testing: - .1 an essentially flat exposed surface; - .2 a surface irregularity which is evenly distributed over the exposed surface provided that: - at least 50% of the surface of a representative 100 mm x 100 mm area lies within a depth of 10 mm from a plane taken across the highest points on the exposed surface, or - .2 for surfaces containing cracks, fissures or holes which depth exceeds 10 mm, the width of the cracks, fissures or holes shall not exceed 10 mm, and the total area of such cracks, fissures or holes at the surface shall not exceed 30% of a representative 100 mm x 100 mm area of the exposed surface. - 7.1.2 When an exposed surface does not meet the requirements of paragraph 7.1.1.1 or 7.1.1.2, the product shall be tested in a modified form complying as nearly as possible with the requirements given in this paragraph.
 The test report shall state that the product has been tested in a modified form, and clearly describe the modification.